 The ENR Strategic Plan 2015-2020 outlines the goals and objectives to help the GNWT achieve its vision and mission.
-Departmental priorities as set out in the Strategic Plan are complementary to the GNWT Sustainability Development Policy and the Land Use and Sustainability Framework.
+Departmental priorities as set out in the Strategic Plan are complementary to the GNWT Sustainable Development Policy and the Land Use and Sustainability Framework.
 They are also compatible with the ENR mandate.

 Environmental Stewardship and Climate Change